Siddappa Kambli

-Sir Siddappa Totappa Kambli (born 1882) was an Indian politician from Hubli.
+Sir Siddappa Totappa Kambli (1882-1956) was an Indian politician from Hubli in modern Karnataka.

+Biography

-Kambli was a member of the Bombay Legislative Council and was elected as its Deputy President.
-Under the system of dyarchy, he served as a minister of agriculture from 1930 to 1934 and minister of education from 1932 to 1937.
+During the British colonial period, Kambli was a member of the Bombay Legislative Council, where he was elected as its Deputy President.
+Under the system of diarchy, he served as a minister of agriculture from 1930 to 1934 and minister of education from 1932 to 1937.

 After the provincial elections of 1937, a government was formed under Dhanjishah Cooper where Kambli was made minister for Education, Excise & Agriculture.
 As a minister of education, Kambli was responsible for the establishment of Karnatak University in Dharwad.

 After independence of India, Kambli joined the Kisan Mazdoor Praja Party.
 He also played a role in the unification of Karnataka.
+He died in 1956.